-The single most important source of motivation is working at the appropriate level; children are therefore grouped, and then put into sets from the age of 9, according to their ability.
-Pupils relish working together, learn a great deal from each other in (and out of) the classroom and they enjoy discovering together the myriad of patterns that are inextricably linked within the subject.
+The key factor in achieving these aims is to ensure that every child is working at the correct level and is ‘appropriately challenged’.
+As such, group work is a strong feature of our Maths classrooms in the lower part of the school, before the children are carefully and flexibly set from the age of 9 according to their ability.
+They relish working together, learn a great deal from each other in and out of the classroom, and enjoy discovering together the myriad of patterns that are inextricably linked within the subject.

-When practicable, topics are introduced by using every day problems and how mathematical techniques are used to solve them.
-Relevance is also sustained by linking into other subjects and taking Maths outside the classroom – pupils then begin to realise that the wonderful, amazing world of Maths is actually all around them and not confined to the 4 walls of the teaching room.
+There is also a strong belief that Maths is more enjoyable and better understood when it is related to ‘real life’ and problems are set in appropriate and relevant contexts.
+This also extends into linking with other subjects and taking Maths outside the classroom – pupils then begin to realise that the wonderful, amazing world of Maths is actually all around them and not confined to the four walls of the teaching room.

 The best possible reward for staff in the Maths department is to hear happy and confident pupils saying in an excited voice, ‘We have Maths this afternoon!’
 Then we know we must be getting something right.